Travel Marketing Campaigns: The 7 Best of All Time

 Essential strategies: production automation and campaign management for travel marketing campaigns

 When looking at the best travel marketing campaigns, there was one common factor that tied all of them together; storytelling.
-The best campaigns are have a strong story and powerful narrative.
+The best campaigns have a strong story and powerful narrative.

 Production automation and campaign management are critical products to achieving this.
 Thanks to the technology behind industry-leading Creative Management Platform platforms (CMPs), creative production can now easily be automated and scaled.
 It’s now possible to go from a single creative to an entire campaign spanning all formats and channels in minutes.

 How, you ask?
 A CMP enables you to optimise, test and tailor ads at high speed – without the need for coding.
 This gives you the power and control to replace generic ads with many more personalised variations.
-Or you can simply use the time to experiment more!
+Or you can use the time to experiment more!

 This is global advertising with a personal touch.
 Giving your brand power to always keep messaging relevant to your target audiences and thus boost both click-through rates and ROI.